 Let’s take a quick look at each step.

-First step has only one control.
+The first step has only one control.
 The selection of a wpDataTable that will be used as a data source for this report.
 If the report does not need a wpDataTable (i.e. it will use only the data taken from user input), you can click “Next” without choosing a wpDataTable.

 It has several sections:

-The default mask is ${reportname}-${count} (which means it will use the report name that you provided, and the row number).
+The default mask is ${reportname}-${count} (which means it will use the report name that you provided and the row number).
 You can use cell values in the mask, see the rules of filename mask here.

 You can add a variable by clicking the “Add variable” button.
 A new variable block will appear.
+For more information about Additional Variables, please see this.

-4. Follow table filtering – this checkbox is visible only if you did choose a wpDataTable data source on previous step.
+4. Follow table filtering – this checkbox is visible only if you choose a wpDataTable data source in the previous step.
 If this is checked, the report will always contain only the rows that are currently visible in the wpDataTable when it’s placed on the same page, in the same order.
-So if a table is sorted, filtered, etc., the rows will be used in the report same as they appear on the page.
-If this checkbox is unchecked, or if the wpDataTable isn’t present on the same page with Report controls, whole table will be used in report every time.
+So if a table is sorted, filtered, etc., the rows will be used in the report the same as they appear on the page.
+If this checkbox is unchecked, or if the wpDataTable isn’t present on the same page with Report controls, the whole table will be used in a report every time.
 Important notice: if the table has more rows that are currently visible, the invisible ones won’t be used in the report if the follow table filtering – to use them you would need to select “All” in wpDataTables “Show … rows” dropdown on the front-end.

 On the next step you need to provide a DOCX or XLSX template file which will be used for the report.
 The template must be on the same domain, the best approach is to upload it using the standard WP Media Library uploader (click “Browse…“, then drag&drop the prepared template file, and click “Choose the template file“).